Skip to main content

 <InfiniFrameWindowResizeThumbContainer />

-Place this at the root level of your layout so it covers the entire window perimeter
+Place this at the root level of your layout so it covers the entire window perimeter.

 Full Layout Example